Golden Chersonese: Cartographic references

 The Golden Chersonese appears in the map of Ptolemy, which gives some geographical locations on the peninsula.
 The earliest surviving maps of Ptolemy, however, came from the end of the 13th century.
-Note that Ptolemy, like many early geographers, believed the Indian Ocean to be a closed sea, and maps based on Ptolemy's work show Golden Chersonese to be located within a closed basin.
-To the east of the Golden Peninsula is the Great Gulf, which is enclosed further east by the border of terra incognita (unknown lands).
-Arab geographers were aware that the idea of the Indian Ocean as a closed basin was mistaken by the 8th century, for example in the work of al-Khwārizmī, Book of the Description of the Earth.
+Note that Ptolemy, like many early geographers, believed the Indian Ocean to be a closed sea, and maps based on Ptolemy's work show the Golden Chersonese located within a closed basin.
+Arab geographers were aware that the idea of the Indian Ocean as a closed basin was a mistake by the 8th century, for example in the work of al-Khwārizmī, Book of the Description of the Earth.
 They showed that the Indian Ocean might be linked to the World Oceans, with the eastern limit of the inhabited world beyond the Malay Peninsula being the Island of the Jewel in the Sea of Darkness.
 The Ptolemaic eastern shore became the Dragon's Tail peninsula.

 The Golden Chersonese is shown on the mappa mundi of Andreas Walsperger made in Constance around 1448.
 It bears the inscription, hic rex caspar habitavit (here lived King Caspar).
 Caspar was one of the Three Magi who worshipped the newborn Christ at Bethlehem.

 Martin of Bohemia, on his 1492 geographical globe, located the islands of Chryse and Argyre ("Gold" and "Silver") in the vicinity of Zipangu (Japan), which was said to be "rich in gold" by Marco Polo.
 An expedition was sent to find the purported islands in this location under the command of Pedro de Unamuno in 1587.

 Geographical locations

 The names of various geographical features and settlements of the Golden Chersonese are given in Ptolemy's Geography, including towns and rivers.
-Different identities however have suggested by different scholars for these names.
+Different identities however have been suggested by different scholars for these names.
 Although coordinates are given for many of these places, they are not considered reliable for places so far away from the Mediterranean as they may not be based on astronomical observation, and therefore cannot be reliably used for identification.
 Ptolemy's work was also copied and translated over many hundreds of years, with the oldest surviving version copied over a thousand years after it was written, and errors may have been introduced.